mohamedallapitchai/code_analyzer/README.md

-# 🔍 AI-Powered Codebase Analyzer using GPT-4 + LangChain (Early Version)
+# 🔍 AI-Powered Codebase Analyzer using GPT-5 + LangChain

 This is an **experimental tool** that uses **GPT-4** and **LangChain** to analyze a codebase — even when it has **no documentation, comments, or tests** — and infer its **purpose, functionality, and problem statement**.